Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Preliminaries

+Let $\mu$ denote the Hilbert--Mumford index and fix $(x,y)\in Q^{S_H}_{[a,b]}$.
+From local arguments, \ifdetailed (such as those below) \fi we have

-From the first inclusion of Proposition \ref{prop:pand-loci-containment}, and the assumption that $Q\subset \pi^{-1}_X(X^{S_G})$, it follows that the sum of the first two terms on the right-hand side of \eqref{eqn:hm-index} is negative.
-From the assumption that $(x,y)\in Q^{S_H}_{[k,1]}$, it follows that the last term is also negative.
-Therefore, $(x,y)\in Q^S_{[k,1]}$. \end{proof}
+From the first inclusion of Proposition \ref{prop:pand-loci-containment}, and the assumption that $Q\subset \pi^{-1}_X(X^{S_G})$, it follows that for $\lambda_G\neq 1$ the sum of the first two terms on the right-hand side of \eqref{eqn:hm-index} is negative.
+If $\lambda_G=1$, the first two terms sum to 0.
+From the assumption that $(x,y)\in Q^{S_H}_{[a,b]}$, it follows that the last term is also negative.
+Therefore, $(x,y)\in Q^S_{[a,b]}$. \ifdetailed We now include a second, essentially equivalent proof that $Q^{S_H}_{[k,1]}\subset Q^S_{[k,1]}$ following \cite[Prop.~8.2.1]{pandharipande1996}.
+The argument replaces the formalism in \eqref{eqn:hm-index} with local computations in coordinates.
+We only include a proof for the stable loci - the semi-stable case is identical.